Drug injection: Street drugs

+Infections

 Risks from drug injection are caused by a variety of factors, including unclean or unsafe injection practices such as blood flashing and repeated injections at the same site.
 Injection drug users that fail to adequately sanitize the skin or use clean injection products are at increased risk for cellulitis, abscesses, and thrombophlebitis; these infections can subsequently result in sepsis and bacteremia, which can be fatal if untreated.
 Repetitive injections, especially those with unsafe practices, can result in additional medical concerns that include thrombosis formation and infectious endocarditis.
 In rare cases osteomyelitis of the chest can be caused by IV drug use.

 Additional risks from unsafe injection practices result primarily from sharing materials (needles, cookers, syringes) used in injection.
 Blood-borne pathogens, such as HIV, Hepatitis B, and Hepatitis C are of particular concern among injection drug users who share supplies, and increase the likelihood of infection.
 An added challenge, is that not only infected individuals know their positive status and continue to share supplies, placing other users at risk for infection as well.
 30-50% of adults will not experience acute Hepatitis B symptoms, and those that do experience lethargy, nausea, upper abdominal pain, muscle aches, or a darkening of urine will need to connect these symptoms to a possible infection to seek care and limit spreading of the virus.

 Of all the ways to ingest drugs, injection carries the most risks by far as it bypasses the body's natural filtering mechanisms against viruses, bacteria, and foreign objects.
 There will always be much less risk of overdose, disease, infections, and health problems with alternatives to injecting, such as smoking, insufflation (snorting or nasal ingestion), or swallowing.

 Drug injection is also commonly a component in HIV-related syndemics.
 Fragments from injection of pills are known to clog the small blood vessels of the lungs, brain, and elsewhere, potentially causing pulmonary embolism (PE), stroke, or venous embolism.
 A small proportion of PE is due to the embolization of air, fat, and talc in the drugs of people who inject substances.
 More commonly, the inflammatory response to these foreign objects causes granulation tissue to form in the capillary beds, resulting in vasculitis, and, when it occurs in the pulmonary capillary bed, potentially pulmonary talcosis.
 Hitting arteries and nerves is dangerous, painful, and presents its own similar spectrum of problems.

 The injection of talc from crushed pills has been associated with pulmonary talcosis in intravenous drug users.